luqmanhakem/todolist/README.md

 # todolist app

-Application for monitoring task with a due date for you to be aware, made with Flutter.
+An application to monitor your daily tasks.
+Complete with a due date settings, to reach your goals within desired timeline.
+Developed using Flutter.

 **Web:** [https://todolist-web-e620d.firebaseapp.com](https://todolist-web-e620d.firebaseapp.com)